BOBY-MIN/development-guide/tip/OAuth_2.0_번역.md

  A user-agent-based application is a public client in which the client code is downloaded from a web server and executes within a user-agent (e.g., web browser) on the device used by the resource owner.
 Protocol data and credentials are easily accessible (and often visible) to the resource owner.
 Since such applications reside within the user-agent, they can make seamless use of the user-agent capabilities when requesting authorization.

  native application
  A native application is a public client installed and executed on the device used by the resource owner.
 Protocol data and credentials are accessible to the resource owner.
 It is assumed that any client authentication credentials included in the application can be extracted.
 On the other hand, dynamically issued credentials such as access tokens or refresh tokens can receive an acceptable level of protection.
 At a minimum, these credentials are protected from hostile servers with which the application may interact.
+On some platforms, these credentials might be protected from other applications residing on the same device.

+ 2.2.
+Client Identifier
-On some platforms, these credentials might be protected from other applications residing on the same device.2.2.
-Client Identifier The authorization server issues the registered client a client identifier -- a unique string representing the registration information provided by the client.
+ The authorization server issues the registered client a client identifier -- a unique string representing the registration information provided by the client.
 The client identifier is not a secret; it is exposed to the resource owner and MUST NOT be used alone for client authentication.
 The client identifier is unique to the authorization server.
 The client identifier string size is left undefined by this specification.
 The client should avoid making assumptions about the identifier size.
 The authorization server SHOULD document the size of any identifier it issues.